 Bear Radio offers two CD-Quality streaming feeds via Shoutcast servers, 128 Kbps MP3 and 64 Kbps aacPlus.
 The table above provides you with links to download the player of your choice.
 On the Bear Radio’s main page there is a “Listen Bar”.
-Just click on the player icons next to either kbps number to start to listen (your browser may need to be configured to use the player of your choice). iTunes users can just click on which feed to listen to from within iTunes, just see the listing under Library/Radio/Eclectic. iPhone/iPod Touch users with the 3.1 Software can now use Safari to listen to streaming audio, see the phone icon in the feed bar.
+Just click on the player icons next to either kbps number to start to listen (your browser may need to be configured to use the player of your choice). iTunes 11.1+ users can just click on which feed to listen to from within iTunes, just see the menu listing under Internet/Eclectic (you may have to first check “Internet Radio” option in the Edit/Preferences/General/Sources). iPhone/iPod Touch users with the 3.1 Software can now use Safari to listen to streaming audio, see the phone icon in the feed bar.

 What is aacPlus?

 Now standardized as MPEG-4 High Efficiency AAC, aacPlus is the combination of MPEG AAC and Coding Technologies’ SBR (Spectral Band Replication) technology.
 This combination increases the efficiency of MPEG AAC by up to the factor of two.
 As a result, aacPlus delivers streaming CD-quality stereo at 64 kbps.
 Many audio players, internet applications, and mobile devices now support aacPlus.
 So when you are traveling by car (or need to limit your bandwidth usage), use the 64 kbps feed and get better sound at a lower rate.

 The more powerful computer would be able to listen to the feed while doing other tasks, lesser machines may require you to only listen to the stream.
 If the stream keeps stopping you may need to turn other programs off and/or use the lower value kbps feed.